junovhs/neti/docs/issues/issues-backlog.md

 ## [33] Remove or expose `cli/audit.rs`
 **Status:** OPEN
 **Files:** `src/cli/audit.rs`, `src/cli/args.rs`
-Module exists but `Audit` isn't in `Commands` enum.
-Either wire it up or delete until ready.
+**Labels:** CLI, Cleanup
+**Depends on:** none

+**Problem:** `src/cli/audit.rs` exists, but `Audit` is not exposed through the `Commands` enum.
+That leaves dead or half-finished CLI surface area in the tree.

+**Fix:**

+1. Decide whether `audit` is a real command or not.
+2. If yes, wire it into argument parsing and the command dispatch path.
+3. If no, remove the dormant module until the feature is ready.
+4. Add or update tests so the command surface matches the codebase.

 **Resolution:**

 ---